Jump to the content

 Is this what childhood looks like?

-India/Tamil Nadu: Twelve hours a day, seven days a week, working on noisy machines.
-The air is filled with dust; there are no hearing protection or respirators.
-Anyone who is sick is given a pill – and must continue working.
-The supervisors are exclusively male.
-They insult, beat, and harass the girls and young women.
-Even cases of rape have been documented.
-In the accommodations, 20 female workers sleep in alternating shifts in ten square meters, on the floor, closely guarded and isolated from the outside world.
+Twelve hours a day, seven days a week, at noisy machines.
+The air is filled with dust; there's no hearing protection, no respirators.
+Anyone who's sick is given a pill and forced to continue.
+The guards insult, beat, and harass the girls.
+There have even been documented cases of rape.
+In the barracks, 20 workers sleep in alternating shifts in ten square meters, on the floor, closely guarded and isolated from the outside world.
+It's like life in prison: behind high walls lined with barbed wire.

 End exploitation - give education

-Kanishka was only 14 years old when her childhood abruptly ended.
+Kanishka was 14 years old when her childhood abruptly ended.
 She put her schoolbooks on the shelf and followed her father's instructions to work in a textile factory.
-Her parents were in dire poverty – and faced enormous pressure to raise money for their daughter's dowry.
-These large factories produce fabrics and yarns for international fashion companies.
-The owners exploit the girls' difficult living conditions to keep them in inhumane working conditions with multi-year contracts.
+Her parents were faced with abject poverty and enormous pressure to raise money for their daughter's dowry.
+The factory owners exploited the girls' difficult living conditions to keep them in inhumane working conditions with multi-year contracts.
+The girls were taken out of school and forced to perform hard physical labor.
+This work also left deep scars on their souls.

 Out of the factory - into a self-determined life

-Terre des Hommes and Indian partner organizations bring hope to the families.
-Social workers go to the villages, talk to parents, educate them about the deplorable conditions in the factories, and offer alternatives: Their daughters can finish school and begin training at educational centers.
-For female factory workers, they negotiate with the factory owners to secure better working conditions and insist on respect for labor rights.
+Terre des Hommes brings hope to families.
+We go to the villages, talk to parents, educate them about the deplorable conditions in the factories, and show them alternatives: Their daughters can finish school and begin training at educational centers.
+For female factory workers, we negotiate with factory owners to secure better working conditions and insist on respect for labor rights.

 Today, Kanishka is back in school.
 She wants to get an education and only get married when she's earned enough money.
 The future now belongs to her again.